timjbray/jekyll-now/_posts/2019-03-15-GraphQL-tips-and-tricks.md

 # Simple Authentication and Authorization

+The GraphQL specification doesn't cover authentication or authorization.
+It's up to you how to implement it, which is great (you can choose whatever method best suits your situations), and could be annoying (as there isn't a single best practice solution).

 When starting our project, we initially had all GraphQL operations (API calls) public.
 We then added simple authentication via Express middleware, and started to pass an `isAuthenticated` flag down to all query and mutation resolvers.